Debt Payoff Calculator

 Set Your Total Monthly Payment

-Use the slider to decide how much you can pay toward all your loans each month.
-The minimum is automatically set to the sum of your loans’ minimum payments, but you can increase it to pay off debt faster.
-The amount you choose will show next to the slider (e.g., "$1,000").
+Use the slider to determine how much you can pay toward all your loans each month.
+The minimum is automatically calculated as the sum of all your minimum payments, but increasing this amount (even by $50 or $100) can dramatically reduce your debt-free date and total interest paid.

 Review Your Payoff Plan

-Once you’ve entered your loans and payment details, the calculator updates automatically:
+Once you've entered your loan details and payment preferences, the calculator instantly updates to show:

-Interest Paid: The total interest you’ll pay over the life of your loans.
+3) Interest Paid: Total interest charges over the life of all loans

-Average Interest Rate: The average rate across all your loans.
+4) Average Interest Rate: Weighted average rate across your entire debt portfolio

 Explore the Charts

-Principal Remaining: See how your loan balances decrease over time (stacked for multiple loans).
+1) Principal Remaining: See how each loan balance decreases over time (color-coded and stacked for multiple loans)

-Total Interest Paid: Track the cumulative interest you’re paying as you go.
+2) Total Interest Paid: Track cumulative interest charges as you progress toward debt freedom

-Monthly Payments: View your total monthly payment over time (helpful if you adjust the slider).
+3) Monthly Payments: View your total monthly payment allocation over time

 Pro Tip: Try increasing your monthly payment or switching between Avalanche and Snowball methods to see how it affects your payoff date and total interest.
 Small changes can make a big difference!